Mission 14 · Stage 2

 Remember last reading

-We compare today’s reading with lastReading to spot a change.
+We compare this new reading with lastReading to see if something changed.

 bool reading = digitalRead(BUTTON_PIN);